VanessaMancia/Azure-Introduction/README.md

 <h1>Azure Preparation </h1>

-<h3/> We will create our Subcription and Resources, then go over Failed Authentication and Log Observation , and finally
+<h3> We will create our Subcription and Resources, then go over Failed Authentication and Log Observation , and finally
-Azure Active Directory Overview (Users, Groups, and Access Management)<h3/>
+Azure Active Directory Overview (Users, Groups, and Access Management)<h3>

-<b>Environments and Technologies Used<b>
+<b> Environments and Technologies Used <b>

 - Microsoft Azure

-<h3>Operating Systems Used </h3>
+<h3> Operating Systems Used </h3>

 - VM Windows 10 (21H2)